 - Income-Related Employment and Support Allowance

 - Child Tax Credit

 - Working Tax Credit

-Universal Credit is being introduced gradually across the country and in stages and the Government aims to have it fully rolled out by 2020.
+Universal Credit was introduced gradually across the country and in stages and the Government aims to have it fully rolled out by 2024.

-Universal Credit will be paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent.
-This is very different to the current system so it is worth finding out about these changes so you can start thinking about what you might need to do to prepare for it.
+Universal Credit will be paid in one lump sum and on a monthly basis and will include any entitlement to help you pay your rent, so it's worth finding out about it so you can start thinking about what you might need to do to prepare for it.

 Our advice is to do a benefit calculation before you claim Universal Credit, especially if you are already claiming: housing benefit, tax credits, job seekers allowance, incapacity benefit or income support, to ensure you will not be worse off.
 Curo Customer Accounts team are here to help, call or email them.